Noureldin-Ali/GraphProcessDiscovery/README.md

-# Multi-Process Discovery in the Large
+# Enabling Multi-Process Discovery on Graph Databases
 ## Table of Content

 <ul>